-In FPWM Mode, frequency is maintained while lightly loaded.
+In FPWM mode, frequency is maintained while lightly loaded.
 To maintain frequency, a limited reverse current is allowed to flow through the inductor.
-Reverse current is limited by reverse current limit circuitry, see # 7.5 for reverse current limit values.
+Reverse current is limited by reverse current limit circuitry, see the Electrical Characteristics for reverse current limit values.

-In FPWM mode, Continuous Conduction (CCM) is possible even if IOUT is less than half of Iripole.
+In FPWM mode, Continuous Conduction (CCM) is possible even if I{OUT} is less than half of I{ripple}.

-图 8-17.
+图 8-16.
 FPWM Mode Operation

-For all devices, in FPWM mode, frequency reduction is still available if output voltage is high enough to command minimum on-time even while lightly loaded, allowing good behavior during faults which involve output being pulled up.
+For all devices in FPWM mode, frequency reduction is still available if output voltage is high enough to command minimum on time even while lightly loaded, allowing good behavior during faults which involve output being pulled up.